TRANSIBÉRICA ULTRACYCLING RACE 2019 | CHECKPOINTS

 Albufeira is located in the Algarve, the southernmost Portuguese region, and is one of the most popular cities in the south coast of Portugal due to its beautiful beaches, crystal-clean waters, gastronomic culture and lively nightlife.

-The varied past of Albufeira, largely occupied by the Romans, become into an important Arab trading town and destroyed by the 1755 Lisbon Earthquake, can be felt while exploring this historic city surrounded by reefs and cliffs.
+The varied past of Albufeira, largely occupied by the Romans, become into an important Arab trading town and destroyed by the 1755 Lisbon Earthquake, can be felt while exploring this historic city surrounded by beaches and cliffs.

 CP#7 | 41°24’59″N, 07°54’56″W